hazybluedot/hazyblue.me/content/posts/2013-06-08-getting-technical.md

 ~~~

 There's a LOT of extra information before we even get to the article
 content, and most of it is going to be the same on every page.
+Because
-Because software developers are strong advocates of the DRY principal, and computers are great at highly repetitive tasks, it is not surprising that there are tools to assist with this clerical work.
+software developers are strong advocates of the DRY principal, and
+computers are great at highly repetitive tasks, it is not surprising
+that there are tools to assist with this clerical work.
+Generally,
+what we would like to do here is referred to as templating.
+We would
+like to create one template of all the boiler plate HTML that should
+be included on each page, and specify place holders where actual
+content will appear.
+Since `nanoc` is written in `ruby`, the natural
+way to do this is with [Embedded Ruby][erb], or [`erb`][erb].
+Let's
+take a look at just the sidebar portion of the above HTML code and see
+what it would look like as a template written with `erb`:

 ~~~ erb
 <div id='sidebar'>